 Adult Living Skills Program

-In light of COVID-19, this program is temporarily closed.
+This program is temporarily closed.
 Please check back for updates.

 Adult Living Skills (ALS) focuses on life skills training for adults who are blind or visually impaired with developmental disabilities.
 Program participants attend daily activities designed to develop self-sufficiency, increase independence and help them actively participate in today’s society.
 An individual service plan is developed for each participant to outline short-term and long-term goals.